kinode-dao/kinode-book/src/my_first_app/chapter_2.md

 ### Running First Bits of Code

-Every Kinode process written in Rust will need code that does the same thing as the code above (i.e. to use the `wit_bindgen` and `call_init!` macros).
+Every Kinode process written in Rust will need code that does the same thing as the code above (i.e. use the `wit_bindgen` and `call_init!` macros).

 The [`Address` parameter](https://docs.rs/kinode_process_lib/latest/kinode_process_lib/kinode/process/standard/struct.Address.html) tells the process what its globally-unique name is.